 When markets drop sharply or show signs of turbulence, investors often shift their assets to what they perceive to be safer investments.
 But fraudsters know this—and they can quickly change their pitches to match what investors seek.

 In some instances, fraudsters misuse the name of a real registered investment professional or firm to give their schemes the appearance of legitimacy.
-FINRA previously issued an investor alert on this topic, describing how imposter schemes rely on a tactic known as source credibility—building credibility by claiming to be properly registered and employed by a reputable firm.
+These sorts of imposter schemes rely on a tactic known as source credibility—building credibility by claiming to be properly registered and employed by a reputable firm.
 FINRA has also seen instances where fraudsters not only impersonate a registered investment professional, but also offer fictitious securities investments or banking products.

 For example, one investor recently avoided an imposter scam by recognizing red flags of fraud.
 The investor searched online for Certificate of Deposit (CD)s and found a promising CD, yielding just slightly above the prevailing market interest rate, from what appeared to be a well-known brokerage firm.
 While the investment did call for a $500,000 minimum deposit, the marketing materials claimed there was no penalty for early withdrawal and the investment was FDIC insured.